Health Care Reform

 Regulations and extra-regulatory guidance are continually being implemented, and they impact nearly every employer.
 Our Employee Benefits team has been monitoring these mandates, advising employers on how to comply with the scheduled mandates.
 These range from reporting and disclosure requirements for health policies to extensive changes in the scope of health care plan coverage to new collective bargaining rules and new subsidies, fines, and taxes.

-Nixon Peabody’s Health Services team is closely following health care reform and is prepared to offer counsel on the tremendous impact the decision and other reforms will have on the health care industry.
+Nixon Peabody’s Health Care team is closely following health care reform and is prepared to offer counsel on the tremendous impact the decision and other reforms will have on the health care industry.

 Health Reform Resource Center Links